pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 toc: true
 ---

-Configuring the PostgreSQL™ server for SSL is covered in the [main documentation](https://www.postgresql.org/docs/current/ssl-tcp.html), so it will not be repeated here.
+Configuring the PostgreSQL® server for SSL is covered in the [main documentation](https://www.postgresql.org/docs/current/ssl-tcp.html), so it will not be repeated here.
 There are also instructions in the source [certdir](https://github.com/pgjdbc/pgjdbc/tree/master/certdir)
 Before trying to access your SSL enabled server from Java, make sure you can get to it via **psql**.
 You should see output like the following if you have established a SSL  connection.